achimmertens/advertising/README.md

    -  Must be filled.
 This is the period of the number of days the campaing is running.
 After that the money has to be paid out and the report has to be made .
 -  "campaignUrl"
    -  This will be filled automatically.
--  "lastWeek"
+-  "lastWeekCampaign"
    -  Must be filled.
+It contains some text about the status or the things I have done last week before I start the campaign (to make this report more vivid and interesting).
+-  "lastWeekReport"
-It contains some text about the status or the things I have done last week (to make this report more vivid and interesting).
+   -  Must be filled.
+It contains some text about the status or the things I have done last week before I start the report (to make this report more vivid and interesting).
 -  "lastCampaigns"
    -  Must be filled.
-It contains some example of the last successfull campaigns.
+It contains some example of the last successfull campaigns (URLs of the advertising reports).
 -  "tags"
    -  optional.
 Max three words in lowercase divided by spaces.
 -  "currentWeek"